 Just Mix and Brine Option

 Oven Cooking Instructions

+Sean Paxton took his knowledge of combining food flavors from the kitchen and applied them to his home brewing.
+With the understanding of both culinary and brewing sciences, he realized each craft shares similar parallels that together would bring a depth of flavor to both food and beer not previously explored.
 He writes for Beer Advocate and DRAFT magazine, as well as his own website www.homebrewchef.com sharing his knowledge and experience of food and beer.
 As the Executive Chef for Homebrew Chef, he collaborates with pub owners and Craft Brewers across the country to host exclusive multi-course beer dinners.
 Sean also participates in collaborative brews with Craft Brewers worldwide and is a active board member the Northern California Homebrew Organization.